apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/scale-for-a-postgresql-cluster.md

 :::note

-During the vertical scaling process, a concurrent restart is triggered and the leader pod may change after the restarting.
+During the vertical scaling process, all pods restart and the pod role may change after the restarting.

 :::